united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/united-manufacturing-hub/sensorconnect/index.md

 ```

 ### IODD file management
-Based on the vendorid and deviceid (extracted out of the received data from the ifm-gateway), sensorconnect looks in it's persistant storage if an iodd file is already on the available.
+Based on the vendorid and deviceid (extracted out of the received data from the ifm-gateway), sensorconnect looks in it's persistant storage if an iodd file is available.
 If there is no iodd file stored for the specific sensor, it tries to download a file online and saves it.
 If this also is not possible, sensorconnect doesn't preprocess the pdin data entry and forwards it as is.

 ### Data interpretation (key: pdin) with IODD files
 The iodd files are in xml format and often contain multiple thousand lines.
 You can find [extensive documentation on the io link website](https://io-link.com/de/Download/Download.php).
 Especially relevant areas of the iodd files are (for our use-case):
-1. IODevice/DocumentInfo/version: version des IODD files
+1. IODevice/DocumentInfo/version: version of IODD files
 2. IODevice/ProfileBody/DeviceIdentity: deviceid, vendorid etc.
 3. IODevice/DeviceFunction/ProcessDataCollection/ProcessData/ProcessDataIn: contains information about the data structure received from the sensor.
 Datatypes or datatype references are given.
 4. IODevice/DeviceFunction/DatatypeCollection: if used, contains datatypes referenced by the ProcessDataCollection(Point 3.)